strongloop/strongloop.com2/_posts/2017-05-31-join-strongLoop-ibm-cloud-foundry-summit.md

 Visit us at the IBM booth for a demo of LoopBack and to get some free stickers.
 Plus, IBM is sponsoring the Node.js Sessions Track, so be sure to take advantage of those learning opportunities.
 <!--more-->
-CLoud Foundry runs from June 13-15 and is held in Santa Clara, California.
+Cloud Foundry Summit runs from June 13-15 and is held in Santa Clara, California.

-Join StrongLoop and IBM at InterConnect 2017 in Las Vegas, Nevada!
-The event runs from March 19-23, and the StrongLoop team will once again unite with the larger IBM team at InterConnect.
-We look forward to helping people discover and learn about options for the Cloud, the Internet of Things, Watson, and more.
-And, of course, discovering and learning more about those things ourselves.

 ### Register Today!